firelab/Nelson_Model_Analysis/README.md

 a function call outerMeanMoisture was added to calculate the mean of moisture contained in the outershell of a log.
 Updates were also made to meanWtdMoisture to allow for the mean of moisture in a log to be calculated again.
 The calculation of mean, median or outershell mean can now be changed in the computerFuelMoisture.cpp file.
+** Outershell was calculated by taking the mean of the 3 most outer nodes in the simulated wood piece **

 Under the folder input_generation are the scripts used to create files able to be ran by the moisture model.
 Input_script.py was created to grab and format weather data from the Blue Mountain RAWs stations. lat_lon_script.py was used to format modis and viirs data to only include data near the